Jaswanthkumar-1/Interview-Questions/Java-basic-questions.md

 ## Q. Why pointers are not used in Java?

-*Since JVM is responsible for implicit memory allocation, thus in order to avoid direct access to memory by the user,pointers are discouraged in Java.
+*Since JVM is responsible for implicit memory allocation, thus in order to avoid direct access to memory by the user,pointers are discouraged in Java;

-*Increases the complexity of the program and since Java is known for simplicity of code, adding the concept of pointers will be contradicting.
+*Increases the complexity of the program and since Java is known for simplicity of code, adding the concept of pointers will be contradicting;

 <div align="right">
     <b><a href="#">↥ back to top</a></b>